 Where and when examinations are given

-Candidates must register in advance, be at least 16 years of age and hold a valid Greek residence permit sticker/card.
+Candidates must register in advance, be at least 16 years of age, hold a valid Greek residence permit sticker/card and pay a fee.
+It’s 25 euros for only the Greek history/culture portion or 60 euros for the combined Greek language, history and culture exam.

 What’s on the final test?